steenbergen-design/trellis-action/readme.md

 Special thanks to [the Roots team](https://roots.io/about/) whose [Trellis](https://github.com/roots/trellis) make this project possible.
 Also special thanks to [TypistTech](https://github.com/TypistTech) where I got a lot if inspiration and got [parts](https://github.com/TypistTech/tiller-circleci) of this documentation from.

-Copyright 2019 Steenbergen design.
+Copyright 2019 Steenbergen Design.
 Code released under [the MIT license](LICENSE).